ErichDonGubler/new-rust-project/CONTRIBUTING.md

 ### "I want to make a feature/pull request, but I'm not sure how it'll be received."

-If it's relatively minor, just make a PR/issue.
+If it's relatively minor, just file your choice of a PR or issue.
 If there are design implications for a given pull request and you want to test the waters for concerns the project will have and/or how it will be received, feel free to make an issue on the [tracker on Github](https://github.com/ErichDonGubler/new-rust-project/issues) to open a discussion.